Below are our Memorial Gifts and Special Funds.

-The ACP Facilities Reserve Fund was established in 2012 to address both anticipated and unexpected maintenance costs of the Paul Robeson Center for the Arts.
+The Michael Graves Fund was established in 2012 to address both anticipated and unexpected maintenance costs of the Paul Robeson Center for the Arts.
 This fund goes a long way toward helping us maintain professional space for our classes, exhibitions, performances, and private rental parties and meetings.
 It is waiting to be named by a Guardian Angel, but open for contributions at any level.

 Anne Reeves Fund for Community Arts Initiatives and Artist-In Residence Program includes exhibitions, performances and educational programs in partnership with resident and visiting professional artists.
 Many of these programs are new initiatives designed specifically for the Arts Council’s constituency.